Lexical convergence and collective identities on Facebook: Materials and methods

-By using commenting data we construct the interaction network as an undirected graph, where a link exists between a pair of users if they co-commented at least once.
+We use Eq. (\ref{eq:int_level}) to weight the links of the interaction network with nodes representing science and conspiracy users, and a link existing between a pair of users if they co-commented at least once.
 More formally, let $G=\{\mathcal{C},\mathcal{P},E\}$ be the bipartite network whose vertex parts $\mathcal{C}$ and $\mathcal{P}$ denote the set of commenters and the set of posts in our collection, respectively.
 Here the link $\{u,p\}\in E$ between the user $u$ and the post $p$ exists if $u$ commented $p$.
-By projecting on the level of users we obtain the weighted interaction network $G_{\mathcal{C}}=\{\mathcal{C},E_I\}$ where the link $\{u,v\}\in E_I$ exists if both users $u$ and $v$ commented at least once on the same post $p$ and the link weight equals their interaction level $I_{uv}$ given by Eq. (\ref{eq:int_level}).
+By projecting on the level of users we obtain the weighted interaction network $G_{\mathcal{C}}=\{\mathcal{C},E_I\}$ where the link $\{u,v\}\in E_I$ exists if both users $u$ and $v$ commented at least once on the same post $p$ and the link weight equals their interaction level $I_{uv}$.